0330 822 0505

 You should always work out what a reasonable rate of return on each investment would be (say 5%), then work out the lump sum that would be needed at that rate of return to generate the lost income each year.
 Luckily, the advisors we work with can help you with that.

-Ideally you’d want to make sure your life cover will last until all your children have finished their education, including university, if that’s on the cards.
+Ideally, you’d want to make sure your life cover will last until all your children have finished their education, including university, if that’s on the cards.
 Alternatively, you could consider family income benefit (FIB), which we’ll go into more detail below.

 What is family income benefit?

-This is a type of life assurance policy that pays the salary of the deceased every month until the policy ends and, once it does, your cover and any payments will stop.
+This is a type of life assurance policy that pays the salary of the deceased every month until the policy ends, and once it does, your cover and any payments will stop.

 For example, if you take out a 25-year policy and pass away 10 years into it, your family will receive a regular monthly income for the remaining 15 years.